TOURISM ECONOMICS AND POLICY-2

 written

-b) discussion of case studies in the form of a working group
+B. Discussion of case studies in the form of working groups

-The teaching materials will be available on the Moodle platform, published with the respective topics of the class and accompanied by an introduction that will helps students to understanding the course syllabus.
+Teaching materials will be made available on the Moodle platform, organised by topic and accompanied by an introduction designed to support students in understanding the course’s learning pathway.

 Accessibility, Disability and Inclusion